 Optimising flow is critical to deliver more and more value.
 Ideally, we want a flow efficiency of 100% in all of our processes.
 100% flow efficiency means that all of the effort we are putting into work is actually delivering value from our client’s perspective.
 To become an agile organization, it is essential to understand HOW to optimise flow.
 This hands-on workshop involves experiential learning on how to optimise flow of value to clients.

 Learn about and apply the laws, theories and principles of flow to improve how you deliver value to your clients.
 These laws, theories and principles are shared among several scientific areas including chemistry, physics, environmental studies, ecology and neurobiology.
 Prerequisite is Introduction to Lean for Government.

 Part of the Certificate in Lean for the Public Sector and the Advanced Certificate in Lean for the Public Sector.
 We developed and have been teaching the Certificate in Lean for the Public Sector since 2015.

-Who should attend: From front line workers to senior management, this workshop is designed for all public sector employees.
+Who should attend: From front line workers to senior management, this workshop is designed for everyone.

 Your Team In-Your-Workplace

 In-Your-Workplace group workshop for up to 14 participants.
-Cost for each 1-day in-your-workplace Lean workshop, $2,500.00 (+HST) for up to 14 participants in your workplace (below $5,000 and can be paid by credit card).
-Book four 1-day in-your-workplace workshops at the same time and up to 14 people can obtain the Certificate in Lean for the Public Sector for only $8,840.00 (+HST), when booked at the same time.
+Cost for each 1-day in-your-workplace Lean workshop, $2,750.00 (+HST)* for up to 14 participants in your workplace (below $5,000 and can be paid by credit card).
 Contact us to book.
 Cost includes all learning materials.

 In-Your-Workplace group workshop costs are for the National Capital Region and we also offer all our courses in the regions.
 Contact us to get your quote for your needs.